juniobiel/juniobiel/README.md

 Today, I am software developer at IBM, but the projects that I work in there is not public.

-I develop using .NET, C# and python
+I develop using .NET and C#.